 - Executive Orders from the Governor of Kansas

 Some leave programs have specific employment eligibility requirements, some programs have an employment time minimum, and still other leaves are for specific purposes.
-For most leave programs, eligible unclassified employees must be in a regular or term contract position and classified employees must be in a non-temporary position requiring at least 1000 hours per year.
+For most leave programs, eligible unclassified employees must be in a regular or term contract position and university support staff must be in a non-temporary position requiring at least 1000 hours per year.
 Accrual rates are determined by the State of Kansas and Kansas Board of Regents and, where applicable, according to the overtime status (exempt/non-exempt) of an employee.
-Classified employees have additional criteria for leave accrual based on years of service.
+University support staff have additional criteria for leave accrual based on years of service.
 For complete information on types of positions and overtime status, please see Chapter 4210 .030 and Chapter 4220 .050, respectively.

 Department heads, directors, and unit administrators (hereinafter "Department/Unit Head") are authorized to develop internal procedures for the administration of these policies such as determining the manner in which an employee is to request the use of a particular leave and whether medical certification is required.
 (Note: if medical certification is received, it must be kept in accordance with applicable laws.)
 These internal policies must be administered uniformly within the department at issue and not be in conflict with the policies of this chapter, the University, Kansas Board of Regents or State of Kansas.